ibm-cloud-architecture/refarch-jee/phases/phase1.md

 #### Migration Discovery Tool

 This tool helps in migrating your applications to WebSphere by estimating the effort required.
-This estimates the size as well as the scope of migration.
+This tool estimates the size as well as the scope of migration.
 Planning and budget assumptions can be done.
 Based upon the answers to the questionnaire, historical data and effort hours, this tool generates a rough estimation for migration.

 ![Migration Discovery Tool-1](/phases/phase1_images/DiscoveryTool1.png?raw=true)

-This walks you through a couple of Questions related to the installation, application and testing.
+The tool walks you through a couple of Questions related to the installation, application and testing.
 Based upon your answers, it generates a summary of the information provided, rough order of magnitude estimations, scope, timeline etc.

 ![Migration Strategy Tool-2](/phases/phase1_images/DiscoveryTool2.png?raw=true)